Blue Line (SacRT): History

-The first light rail line of the RT opened March 12, 1987.
+The first light rail line of the SacRT opened March 12, 1987.
 Initial service commenced between Watt/I-80 and 8th & O stations only for the first six months.
 It was extended to Butterfield that same year on September 5.
-In all, it was an 18.3 mi route between Watt/I-80 station in North Sacramento, through downtown, and continuing east on Folsom Blvd. to Butterfield Way station.
-It was built at a cost of $176 million USD ($ adjusted for inflation), which included the cost of vehicles and maintenance and storage facilities.
+In all, it was an 18.3 mi route between Watt/I-80 station in North Sacramento, through downtown, and continuing east on Folsom Boulevard to Butterfield Way station.
+It was built at a cost of $176 million ($ adjusted for inflation), which included the cost of vehicles and maintenance and storage facilities.
+Approximately $94 million of the funds needed for the project had been reallocated from a canceled plan to build a freeway to bypass I-80 Business.

 Much of the line, when it was first built, was single-tracked, though improvements over the 1990s allowed much of the original system to be double-tracked.
 The line was built mainly using portions of the Sacramento Northern Railroad and Sacramento Valley Railroad right-of-ways, coupled with use of structures of an abandoned freeway project.
 A limited portion of the route runs on streets, mainly in downtown Sacramento.

 The line became more popular than anyone anticipated, necessitating further expansions and improvements to the system.

-Sacramento RT has proposed extending the light rail system 11.2 mi south to the town of Elk Grove in phases.
+SacRT has proposed extending the light rail system 11.2 mi south to the town of Elk Grove in phases.

-The first phase of the southern extension opened on September 26, 2003, with 6.3 mi added from 16th Street station to Meadowview Road.
-The extension added seven new stations to the system and runs parallel to a railroad right-of-way.
+The first phase of the southern extension opened on September 26, 2003, with 6.3 mi added from 16th Street to Meadowview.
+The extension added seven new stations to the system and runs parallel to a railroad right of way.
 The light rail system was reconfigured in June 2005 with the South Line connected to the Watt I-80/Downtown Line and designated as the Blue Line.